sal55/langs/dummy.md

     for i in A do             # uses A.lwb to A.upb

 (There is an experimental version called forall, which iterates over values not indices, but in the revised language, that will be changed so that both use 'for'.
 So avoid.)

+Note: loop index variables don't need to be declared.
+They are auto-defined as 'let', so that you can't assign to them.

 ### Loop Controls